 Going to Court

-If you need to go to Court, be it for Parenting Orders or Property Orders, you are best advised to seek legal advice.
+If you need to go to Court, be it for Parenting Orders or Property Orders, you are best advised to seek legal advice preferably from a family lawyer.
 Of course you can represent yourself, but any mistake made may be harder and more expensive to correct afterwards.
 Even if you just get advice to ensure that you have done things properly and have taken care of your rights.

 When choosing a lawyer, choose wisely, ask for costs up front, maybe shop around.
 Pick one who has a big picture view of the matter, who will take into account that you have to live with the outcome, and that your children will live with the consequences as well.
 Choose one who will consider your goals rather than doing what they think is best.